The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Conflict Graph Design: Preliminary Lemmas

 \begin{proposition}[\citet{Wilf1967Eigenvalues}] The sequential degree ordering $\degpi$ is an importance ordering. \end{proposition} \begin{proof} For each $i \in [n]$, we know that it is chosen in order $\degpi(i)$.
 This means that at the time $i$ is selected by the algorithm, there are $n - \degpi(i)$ nodes that have already been selected as less important.
 Let $A_i$ denote this set of units, and $B_i = [n] \setminus A_i \setminus \{i\}$.
 To prove that $\degpi$ is an importance ordering, we need to argue that $i$ has at most $\lamH-1$ neighbors in $B_i$.
 This exactly corresponds to the degree of $i$ in the induced subgraph $\cH^{n -\degpi(i)+1}$.
 By definition of Algorithm~\ref{alg:degree-ordering}, $i$ is the node of minimum degree in the induced subgraph $\cH^{n -\degpi(i)+1}$.
 We know that the minimum degree in $\cH^{n -\degpi(i)+1}$ is at most $\lamH^{(i)}-1$, the maximum eigenvalue of the adjacency matrix of the graph $\cH^{n -\degpi(i)+1}$(we have to subtract $1$ because of self-loops).
 Since this adjacency matrix is a principal submatrix of $\mat{A}_\cH$, by restricting only to rows and columns that lie in $B_i \cup \{i\}$, by the Cauchy Interlacing Theorem we have that $\lamH^{(i)} \leq \lamH$.
 We conclude that the degree of $i$ in $\cH^{n -\degpi(i)+1}$ is at most $\lamH-1$, which completes the proof. \end{proof}

 The notion of importance ordering has some interesting connections to techniques from Spectral Graph Theory.
 In particular, as we observed, the fact that $\degpi$ is an importance ordering essentially follows from the proof of Wilf's Theorem \citep{Wilf1967Eigenvalues}, which states that the chromatic number of a graph $G$ is at most $\lambda(G)+1$, where as usual $\lambda(G)$ is the maximum eigenvalue of the adjacency matrix.
 Indeed, an importance ordering can be used to construct a coloring of the graph.
 In \citet{Wilf1967Eigenvalues}, a coloring is constructed by iterating over all nodes in the order dictated by $\degpi$, starting from the most important one.
 For each node $i$, there are at most $\lambda(G)$ neighbors that are more important, which have already been colored.
 Thus, there is always at least one color that $i$ can be assigned to, without violating the validity of the coloring.
-In regards to the eigenvector ordering $\eigpi$, as far as we are aware we are the first ones to define it and prove it is an importance ordering, which also provides an alternative proof of Wilf's Theorem.
-Thus, it could be a result of independent interest.
+In this way, the proof that the eigenvector ordering $\eigpi$ is an importance ordering provides an alternative proof of Wilf's theorem, which may be of independent interest.